GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 ```

 <p align="justify">
-Now, with the environment set up, the necessary libraries are imported and the Kaggle housing dataset is loaded for exploration, preprocessing, and eventually building the machine learning models.
+Now, with the environment set up, the necessary libraries are to be imported (such as below) in order for the Kaggle housing dataset to be loaded for exploration, preprocessing, and eventually leading to build the machine learning models.
 </p>

 ```py